geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-12-22/meeting-transcript.md

 But also has a run time.
 You also use the cloud code that runs in the machine, right?
 Not the browser one.
 Or you use both.

 ##### **Geohot** [[00:01:49](https://www.youtube.com/watch?v=5XHgivHDYPg&t=109)]
 I use the cloud code entirely that runs on the machine.
 So you run on the machine.
 You type cloud.
 And it'll run in a directory.
 There's also an open source version called open code.
 That seems to work pretty much as well as cloud code.
 But that's really just all about the model.
 It's Opus 4.5 that's actually better.
 But the best flow I've found is the cloud code that runs on your machine.
 And it's to the point.
 Like this morning, I had to change my time zone.
 I just ran cloud and said fix my time zone.
 And it ran the right time zone control command to do the time zone.
 Because I'm not going to read the manual.
 Cloud can do it for me.
 And it's great.
 So yeah.
 No, it's really good.
 I mean, it can run for a long time.
 If you give it a task that it can't mess up, that doesn't require taste.
 If you're just like fix this test, it will repeatedly try things until it fixes the test.
 And it's good at that.
 If you ask it to refactor this, it'll give you garbage.
 It's the same as any of these other AI things.
 It won't refactor it to make it nice.
 You have to do a whole lot of polish on the code before you can submit it.
 That's all still true.
 But if you just want something to work and you want it to repeatedly throw itself at it for two hours, it will do that.
 Which is cool.
 Yeah, it also seems almost entirely to be the model.
 Because I tried all the other models.
 I tried GPT-5.2 in cloud code.
 I tried GPT-5.2 in open code, which is supposed to be the second best model.
-And it's...
+And it's..
 Significantly worse.
 Though it's still more usable than any of the open source models I've tried.
 I tried QuenCoder.
 I tried GLM.
 They just came out with a new GLM today.
 So I haven't tried that one yet.
 But I tried GLM 4.6 and it's not good.
 But I think this is the most radical thing that's going to change our company.
 I also think that we've structured ourselves incredibly well to take advantage of this.
 For Pathy's blog, an interesting post.
 It was about how basically individuals are getting way more benefit from AI than companies.
 Because companies are set up in these dodgy ways.
 It's difficult to change things at companies.
 I'm not talking about Google.
 I'm sure Google is doing fine.
-But your average company is just...
+But your average company is just..
 Even TinyCorp is better set up than Comma to take advantage of this stuff.
 Comma's got to deal with security issues.
 And not security issues.
 Someone's going to leak some information.
 Security issues.
 If you just run Claude in the Comma infrastructure, we'll have to delete all the data.
 Yes.
 Whereas the tiny boxes are designed not to be trusted.
 TinyGrad is designed to be entirely public.
 It's short.
 When you try to use these things on bigger repos, they get lost.
 Yes.
 It's amazing how good they are.
 You just read the three files in TinyGrad.
 It all makes sense.
 I tried to get them to do some stuff in PyTorch.
 It's all over the place.

 ##### **Chenyu** [[00:05:00](https://www.youtube.com/watch?v=5XHgivHDYPg&t=300)]
 Some of it we can probably do better.
 From time to time, we still try to read the whole file and it says the file is too big or something like that.
 Or cannot probably find the right thing.